krohling/bondai/README.md

 #### Default CLI Tools
-By default the **bondai** CLI command will automatically load the following tools:
+By default the **BondAI** CLI command will automatically load the following tools:
 - **DuckDuckGoSearchTool** - Allows the model to use DuckDuckGo to search the web.
 - **WebsiteQueryTool** - Allows the model to query content of websites.
 By default this is delegated to gpt-3.5-16k but if the content is too large for the model's context it will automatically use embeddings and semantic search.
 - **FileQueryTool** - Allows the model to query the content of files.
 By default this is delegated to gpt-3.5-16k but if the content is too large for the model's context it will automatically use embeddings and semantic search.
 - **DownloadFileTool** - Allows the model to download files locally from the web.
 This is useful for many research tasks.
 - **FileWriteTool** - Allows the model to write content to files.
-Thsi is useful for saving work or exporting the results of a research or generation task to a file.
+This is useful for saving work or exporting the results of a research or generation task to a file.

 #### CLI Environment Variables